broop/broop/README.md

 - codecrafter-grep-c: Base funtionality only.
 Extenions are in the Python and Java versions.
 - codecrafters-grep-zig: Base funtionality only.
 Extenions are in the Python and Java versions.
 - codecrafters-grep-python: Grep in Python on Codecrafters.
-- codecrafters-greo-java: Grep in Java on Codecrafters
+- codecrafters-greo-java: Grep in Java on Codecrafters - a different approach than the Python version.
 - tla+ coming soon...